bfcxfm/Housing-Resale-SG/README.md

 # Singapore Residential Property Price Trend - HDB Resale

-This project provides a insight of the Singapore Residential property resale price on the market.
+This project provides an insight of the Singapore Residential property resale price on the market.

 ```mermaid
 classDiagram